Gurman-02/-Visualizing-and-Predicting-Immigration-Driven-Job-Market-Trend-/README.md

+This is a fork of original project that I contributed to
 # AI-Project
 ## Job Vacancy Prediction using Sentiment Analysis of Immigration Policies
 This project predicts Ontario's job vacancies and unemployment rates using a SARIMAX-based predictive model.
 The model incorporates sentiment analysis of immigration policies to enhance forecasting accuracy, achieving an 8-9% improvement.
 Key features include: